Professor Ghasem Nasr

 Professor, Director of Spray Research Group, Petroleum Technology Research Group and Leader of Petroleum and Gas Engineering

-I am a full Professor with the Chair in Mechanical Engineering and Innovation in the School of Computing, Science and Engineering (CSE).
+I am a full Professor with the Chair in Mechanical Engineering and Innovation in the School of Science, Engineering and Environment (SEE).
 I am Head of the Spray Research Group (SRG).
 I have over 25 years academic and industrial experience which encompasses research, innovation, development, commercial and enterprise, curriculum development, management and resources.
 The group has collaborated and worked on various fundamental and applied research and development projects as well as building up innovation framework for over 100 multi-national companies and educational establishments.

 I am an expert in ‘industrial’ atomiser design, atomisation processes, spray characterisation and their formation, utilising advanced laser instrumentations, imaging techniques, process development, CFD modelling and NPD (New Product Development) with ergonomics and cognitive issues.
 Supporting businesses and commerce worldwide utilising these skills protracted over two decades.